 Nepal may be tiny, but there are many ways to enter the country.
-However, most travellers arrive by air.
+However, most travelers arrive by air.

-Kathmandu international airport is not very big and very disorganised.
-However, Air travel is the way that most travellers go.
+Kathmandu International Airport is not very big and very disorganized.
+However, Air travel is the way that most travelers go.

 There are six land border crossings to India and one to Tibet.
 Almost all tourists enter via the Sanuli border to India.
 I have used many of the border crossings and it is a straightforward process as long as you have money and meet the entry requirements.